-R (Removal - 1 bit): when set, the requesting PCE peer requires the removal of an LSP from the association group.
-The flag MUST be unset otherwise.
-This flag is used for ASSOCIATION object in PCRpt and PCUpd message, the flag is ignored in other PCEP messages.
+R (Removal - 1 bit): when set, the requesting PCEP peer requires the removal of an LSP from the association group.
+When unset, the PCEP peer indicates that the LSP is added or retained as part of the association group.
+This flag is used for the ASSOCIATION object in the PCRpt and the PCUpd message, the flag is ignored in other PCEP messages.

-Association type (2-byte): the association type (Section 6.4).
+Association type (2-byte): the association type (Section 7.4).
 The association type are defined in separate documents.